 How would you implement multiple inheritance in Java?

-Multiple inheritance is the ability to inherit from multiple classes.
+Multiple inheritance is the ability of a single class to inherit from multiple classes.
 Java does not have this capability.

 However, C++ does support multiple inheritance.
 Syntactically, multiple inheritance in C++ would look like this, where class X derives from 3 classes – A, B, and C: